gnois/luaty/README.md

 print(
    1,
    2
-   , 3,
+   , 3,                  -- commas can be anywhere
 4, 5)                    -- Ok, last line realign back to `print(`

 ```

-5. To accomodate multiple assignment/return values, return statement in single lined functions should be ended using semicolon `;` to separate expressions of different scope
+5. The multi-valued return statement in single-lined functions could cause ambiguity in some cases.
+A semicolon `;` can be used to terminate single-lined function unambiguously
 ```
 print(pcall(\x-> return x, 10))                 -- multiple return values.
 Prints true, nil, 10